Patio or decking? Experts reveal the pros, cons, and costs to help you make the right choice

 Paving for patios costs from around £20/m2 for concrete tiles, while porcelain tiles start from around £30/m2.
 Natural stone tends to be one of the more expensive options, depending on the variety you go for, with prices starting from at least £35/m2.

-If you still can't decide between a patio or decking, why not have both?
-There is nothing to stop you combining paving materials with decked areas — in fact this approach can lead to some of the most characterful and interesting patio designs.
+If you still can't decide between a patio and decking, why not have both?
+There is nothing to stop you from combining paving materials with decked areas – in fact, this approach can lead to some of the most characterful and interesting patio designs.

 Get the Homebuilding & Renovating Newsletter